Robbie Kruse: Return to Brisbane Roar

 In February 2023, Brisbane Roar announced that Robbie Kruse would be returning to the club for the 2023 A-League season.
+Kruse only played 8 minutes for the Roar (against Sydney FC) before being released at the end of the season.

+In November 2023, Kruse became the Brisbane Roar Academy Development and Talent ID coach.

 International career

 On 28 December 2010, following his impressive level of play in the A-League Kruse was selected in the Australian national team's 23-man squad for the 2011 Asian Cup.
 On 5 January 2011, he made his Socceroos debut, coming off the bench against UAE in a pre-Asian Cup friendly match.
-On 25 January 2011, Kruse scored his first international goal, in a 6–0 victory over Uzbekistan in the semi final of the 2011 AFC Asian Cup.
+On 25 January 2011, Kruse scored his first international goal, in a 6–0 victory over Uzbekistan in the semi-final of the 2011 AFC Asian Cup.
 In the final of the competition, he made a substitute appearance and almost scored a header with his first touch of the ball.
 Australia lost the final 1–0 in extra time.

 Kruse scored his second international goal in a friendly match against Wales on 10 August 2011, which Australia won 2–1.
 He scored his third goal against Jordan on 11 June 2013, in a 2014 World Cup qualifier in which Australia won 4–0, and in which he was also Man of the Match, with two more assists on top of his goal.
 He missed out on a spot in the team for the 2014 FIFA World Cup with an injury.

 Kruse was named as part of Australia's 2015 AFC Asian Cup squad.
 He made his first appearance of the tournament as a starter in Australia's first group game against Kuwait.
 He started Australia's second group game against Oman, scoring Australia's second goal of the game off a Massimo Luongo assist, in an eventual 4–0 win, with him being named man of the match in the same match.

 Kruse started in the 2015 AFC Asian Cup Final.
 However, in the middle of the second half, he suffered an Achilles injury and was substituted off for James Troisi.
 Australia went on to win the match 2–1 with the match-winning goal coming through Troisi.
 Scans revealed that although Kruse's injury was not as serious as initially feared, he would still spend four months on the sidelines.

 In May 2018, he was named in Australia's 23-man squad for the 2018 FIFA World Cup in Russia.